Grasping for air: Heat a major issue at Olympic tennis venue | Sports-Games

 French Open finalist Anastasia Pavlyuchenkova grasped for an air tube during a medical timeout and grew frustrated at the lack of ice in a court-side container.

-Mona Barthel struggled with 10 double-faults in a loss to Iga Swiatek as a searing sun made it nearly impossible to see the ball once she tossed it.
+German player Mona Barthel struggled with 10 double-faults in a loss to Iga Swiatek as a blinding sun made it nearly impossible to see the ball once she tossed it.

 Heat and humidity quickly became a major issue when the Olympic tennis tournament opened Saturday.
 The temperature soared to 93 degrees F (34 degrees C) and the heat index made it feel more than 100 F (38 C).

-''You're just not feeling great,'' Pavlyuchenkova said. ''So I wasn't enjoying it at all.''
-Still, Pavlyuchenkova routed Sara Errani of Italy 6-0, 6-1.
+"You're just not feeling great," Pavlyuchenkova said.
+"So I wasn't enjoying it at all."
+Still, Pavlyuchenkova routed Sara Errani of Italy 6-0, 6-1, while Swiatek — last year's French Open champion from Poland — beat the 172nd-ranked Barthel 6-2, 6-2 in the opening match on Center Court.

 Meanwhile, Novak Djokovic's bid for a Golden Slam is alive and well following a routine 6-2, 6-2 win over 139th-ranked Hugo Dellien of Bolivia.